By Mason Prince - January 10, 2019

-The first Elimination Round at the 2019 MLF Summit Select started off quick for newcomer Brandon Coulter.
-After making his first cast of the day into Lake Murray in Ardmore, Oklahoma, Coulter reeled in a 14-ounce non-scorable smallmouth bass.
+The first Elimination Round at the 2019 Major League Fishing Summit Select started off quick for newcomer Brandon Coulter.
+After making his first cast of the day into Lake Murray in Ardmore, Oklahoma, Coulter reeled in

 “If something good happens right away it tends to kind of jinx the day,” Coulter lamented at the time.